Service Level Objectives

 Error budget

-Error budget alerts notify you when too much of that allowance has been used.
-You can configure alerts at specific thresholds—such as warning at 50% consumed and critical at 75%—to catch issues early and avoid breaching your SLO.
+Error budget alerts notify you when the remaining error budget drops to or below a percentage you define.
+You can configure alerts at specific thresholds — such as warning at 50% remaining and critical at 10% — to catch issues early and avoid breaching your SLO.

 Burn rate

-Burn rate alerts help detect when the error budget is being consumed too quickly.
+Burn rate alerts detect when the error budget is being consumed faster than the rate needed to survive the full compliance window.
 When a burn rate threshold is exceeded, an alert is triggered.
-These alerts are based on how fast errors are accumulating relative to the SLO's time window.

-You can define a burn rate threshold that triggers an alert when the observed burn rate exceeds a specified multiple of the normal rate.
+You can define a burn rate multiplier that triggers an alert when the observed burn rate exceeds a specified multiple of the sustainable rate.
+For example, a multiplier of 2 fires when the budget is burning twice as fast as it should to last through the compliance window.

 Create SLOs